What's in AS/A level Further Mathematics?

 The required subject content of AS and A level Further Mathematics has been defined by the government.
 Three awarding bodies – AQA, Edexcel and OCR – offer AS and A level Further Mathematics qualifications that comply with these requirements.
 The detailed content and assessment structure of these qualifications is defined in the awarding bodies’ specifications:

 Half of the subject content is mandatory.
 The content of the remaining 50% varies between specifications, with a wide range of options available, including statistics, decision/discrete maths, mechanics and additional pure maths.
 The assessment structure also varies between specifications.
-The legacy Further Mathematics Support Programme (FMSP) produced a summary comparing them.
+The Further Mathematics Support Programme (FMSP) produced a summary comparing them.

 State-funded schools in England can only claim funding for teaching the English versions of AS and A level Further Mathematics.
 Independent and international schools and colleges may use other AS and A level Further Mathematics specifications, such as those offered by Cambridge International, Edexcel International and OxfordAQA.